tod-hilton/minimal-mistakes/_posts/words/2020-05-03-allyship-journey.md

       <p>I joined tech in the late 90's and noticed there were fewer women in technical
         roles on my teams&mdash;this is often still the case.
-And when there were women on the team, guys often referred to them in subtly unflattering, derisive, or misoginystic ways.
-Being young and a less experienced member of the teams, I was often too nervous or afraid to say anything in those moments.</p>
+And when there were women on the team, guys often referred to them in subtly unflattering, derisive, or misogynistic ways.
+Being a less experienced member of the teams, I was often too nervous or afraid to say anything in those moments.</p>
-      <p>As I gained more life and work experience, I realized that I need to be more
+      <p>As I gained more life and work experience, I realized that I needed to be more
         than a silent supporter.</p>
       <p>Based on my experiences, these are the stages of my allyship journey:
         <ul>